NVIDIA/spark-rapids/tools/README.md

 (The code is based on Apache Spark 3.1.1 source code, and tested using Spark 3.0.x and 3.1.1 event logs)

 ## Prerequisites
-- Spark 3.0.1 or newer installed, Qualification tool just needs the Spark jars, not the runtime, the Profiling tool runs a Spark application.
+- Spark 3.0.1 or newer, the Qualification tool just needs the Spark jars and the Profiling tool runs a Spark application.
 - Java 8 or above
 - Complete Spark event log(s) from Spark 3.0 or above version.
   Support both rolled and compressed event logs with `.lz4`, `.lzf`, `.snappy` and `.zstd` suffixes.